The prized phenom isn’t even on the team… yet… but Chicago is cashing in after securing the No. 1 pick in the upcoming NHL Draft.

-Everyone and their mother has heard of Victor Wembanyama and the expected impact he’s going to have in the NBA when drafted this summer.
-But did you know there’s a Wemby analogue — well, sort of — set to take the NHL by storm in the coming years?
+Everyone and their mother has heard of Victor Wembanyama and the expected impact he’s going to have in the NBA after being drafted this summer.
+But did you know there’s a Wemby analog — well, sort of — set to take the NHL by storm in the coming years?

-If Bedard gets anywhere close to that production, the Chicago Blackhawks, who hold the No. 1 pick in this year’s draft after winning the lottery with the third-best odds, should be pleased.
+If Bedard gets anywhere close to that production, the Chicago Blackhawks, who drafted Bedard with the No. 1 pick in this year’s draft after winning the lottery with the third-best odds, should be pleased.

-In fact, as it relates to their bottom line, they’re already reaping the benefits of Bedard despite not even drafting him yet.
+In fact, as it relates to their bottom line, they’ve been reaping the benefits of Bedard since even before the day they drafted him.
 More on that below.

-A team-altering prospect is just what Chicago needs after parting ways with franchise legends Patrick Kane and Jonathan Toews, and with Blackhawks expected to take Bedard when on the clock late next month, fans in the Windy City are buying into the hype.
+A team-altering prospect is just what Chicago needs after parting ways with franchise legends Patrick Kane and Jonathan Toews.
+Fans in the Windy City were certainly buying into the pre-draft hype even before the Blackhawks jumped on the Bedard Train, selecting him first overall.

 Literally.

-According to Sportico, the Blackhawks sold over 500 season ticket packages — good for roughly $2.5 million — in just an hour and a half after learning they secured the top overall pick and the right to select Bedard.
-As of Tuesday morning, according to ESPN, revenue from season tickets sold jumped to $5.2 million.
+According to Sportico, the Blackhawks sold over 500 season ticket packages — good for roughly $2.5 million — in just an hour and a half after learning they secured the top overall pick and simply the right to select Bedard.
+According to ESPN, revenue from season tickets sold jumped to $5.2 million.

 “We haven’t stopped smiling, and the phones haven’t stopped ringing,” President of Business Operations Jaime Faulkner told Sportico.